kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 The members of your team are now able to add new members, or create new teams.

-### Method 3: Configure teams through helm values
+### Method 3: Configure teams through Helm values

 {% hint style="warning" %}
-Configuring teams through helm will disable configuration of teams through the UI.
+Configuring teams through Helm will disable configuration of teams through the UI.
 {% endhint %}

-Kubecost allows teams to be pre-configured in `Values.yaml`.
+Kubecost allows teams to be defined in Helm values obviating the need to create them in the UI.
+An example values snippet is shown below.

 ```yaml
  teams: